 Nigel Gore (actor) will be returning to the Colorado Shakespeare Festival in summer of 2013 to play the title role in Macbeth and Bottom in A Midsummer Night’s Dream.
 He received the Eliot Norton Award for Outstanding Actor for his portrayal of George in Who’s Afraid of Virginia Woolf? at the Publick Theatre in Boston.
 Recent work includes Richard in Richard III at Colorado Shakespeare Festival; Squeers, Hawke in Nicholas Nickleby at Lyric Stage Boston (Eliot Norton Outstanding actor nomination); Claudius in Hamlet at Prague Shakespeare Festival; Volumnia in Coriolanus at the Mercury Theatre, Colchester, UK; Mark Antony in Antony and Cleopatra; Sir Toby Belch in Twelfth Night (both with Shakespeare & Co.).
 Film: Last Knights.
 TV: seasons two and three of Brotherhood on Showtime.
 Mr. Gore is a founding member of AUREA, a performance ensemble whose mission is to explore the relationship between music and the spoken word.
 He is a published poet.

 Eric Tucker (director) – Off Broadway: Saint Joan (NY Times, Back Stage critics pick), The Libertine, The Belle of Belfast, 86’d.
 Off-Off Broadway: Closer, The Libertine, 16 East.
 Regional: Hamlet (with William Hurt, Stella Adler Theatre, Los Angeles); Mate (The Actors’ Gang, L.A.); Macbeth (nominated Best Overall Production and Best Director by LA Weekly); Uranium + Peaches (with Ed Asner, L.A.); Pinter’s Mirror, Bad Dates, Women of Will: The Complete Journey (Shakespeare and Co., Colorado Shakespeare Festival, Prague Shakespeare Festival, The Nora Theatre); Women of Will: The Overview (Shakespeare and Co. and Mercury Theatre in Colchester, England); Twelfth Night, Romeo and Juliet (Trinity Repertory Company); Saint Joan (L.A.
 Critics Circle top 10); Antony and Cleopatra, Hamlet, Measure for Measure (Redlands Shakespeare Festival); Man of La Mancha, Sanctuary (North American premiere, Veterans Center for the Performing Arts); Watership Down (world premiere, Burning Coal); Macbeth, Closer (The Gamm); The Voyage of the Carcass (world premiere, Brown Playwrights Festival); Angels in America Parts I & II, The Tempest, Much Ado About Nothing, Richard III (Beowulf); The Last Days of Judas Iscariot (University of Utah).
 Eric’s Shakespearean acting roles include Hamlet, Iago, Henry V, Macbeth, Romeo, Malvolio, Orsino, Prince Hal, Master Ford, Benedick, Orlando, Laertes and Demetrius.
 Eric’s production of Shaw’s Saint Joan will return for another Off-Broadway run in February of 2013, running in rep with Hamlet, and then move to the Olney Theatre outside Washington D.C.
 Eric received his M.F.A. from the Trinity Rep Conservatory, and has been a proud member of Actors’ Equity since 1996.
 He resides in New York City, where he is the artistic director of Bedlam Theatre.
+Eric’s versions of St. Joan and Hamlet are currently performing at the Lynn Redgrave Theatre to enormous critical acclaim.

 Les Dickert (lighting designer) designs for a diverse range of live performance, spanning contemporary and Shakespearean theater, modern dance, classical ballet and international performance art.
 Recent projects include Assisted Living/Good Sports 2 (Yvonne Rainer/Kunsthaus Bregenz), The Nutcracker (Boston Ballet) and Issac’s Eye (Ensemble Studio Theatre).
 Broadway: Wrong Mountain (assistant), High Society (assistant).
 Off Broadway: Atlantic Theater, Rattlestick Theater, P73, Theatre Row, Ensemble Studio Theatre, InViolet Rep, others.
 Regional: Shakespeare & Company, Great Lakes Theater Festival, Geva Theater, Perseverance Theater, Syracuse Stage, Triad Stage, Arden Theater, others.
 Dance: White Oak Dance Project, San Francisco Ballet, Boston Ballet, Miami City Ballet, Tulsa Ballet, Joffrey Ballet.
 International: Centre Pompidou, La Scala and the National Ballets of England, Denmark, Australia, Belgium, Canada and Russia.
 Upcoming: Achilles Heels (Martha Graham Dance Company), Clybourne Park (Pioneer Theater).
 Mr. Dickert is a graduate of the Yale School of Drama.